Stylish mid-sized four-seater, usefully improved

 Not that you buy a four-seater convertible if practicality’s your chief requirement, but with the roof raised there is up to 360 litres of boot capacity, shrinking to 285 litres when the soft top’s stowed away into the well behind the back seats.

 While the cabin essentially apes the other C-Classes, the two seats in the rear are best suited to children.
 They feel firm, with upright backrests – while head and elbow room are fine for adults, headroom – roof up – is at a premium.

-For real performance, you have to look at the trio of Mercedes-AMG C-Class Cabriolets.
-As a halfway house there’s the C 43 4Matic, with a 367hp 3.0-litre V6 petrol, but for the ultimate performance the C 63 and C 63 S Cabriolets pack a thumping twin-turbo 4.0-litre V8, serving up to 510hp and scorching from 0-62mph in as little as 4.1 seconds.
+For real performance, you have to look at the Mercedes-AMG C-Class Cabriolets.
+As a halfway house there’s the C 43 4Matic, with a 390hp 3.0-litre V6 petrol, but for the ultimate performance the C 63 and C 63 S Cabriolets, which as due for UK launch late in 2018.

 One downside to convertible driving isn’t so much wind-in-your-hair, it’s wind-trying-to-blow-your-hair-off.
 Back in 2010 when the current E-Class Cabriolet was revealed it featured a novel concept called Aircap to reduce the blusteriness, which also makes an appearance on the C-Class Cabriolet.

 It’s a two-part device involving a spoiler which rises from the top edge of the windscreen and an air deflector behind the back seats that elevates.
 For those up front it’s very effective, an increase in wind noise being the penalty.
 On the downside it’s an eyesore and benefits those in the rear negligibly.

 Discontinued engines in the C-Class Cabrio